 Buy to let mortgages is one of the biggest growth markets in UK property at the moment, and the number of people living in rented accommodation is at an all-time high, however not all landlords take their letting responsibilities seriously, particularly with regards to appliance and fire safety.

 Every landlord has a duty of care to ensure that the homes they rent are fit for purpose.
 Fit for purpose means that not only should the property be structurally sound, but appliances should be regularly checked to ensure they are safe and working, in particular where this relates to electric and gas appliances which should be serviced and checked at least annually by a qualified engineer.

-Buildings that are large or that are considered to be of multiple occupation (such as houses let to groups of students or where there are 3 or more tenants made up of different households) are legally obliged to have a fire extinguisher.
+Large buildings or that are considered to be of multiple occupations (such as houses let to groups of students or where there are 3 or more tenants made up of different households) are legally obliged to have a fire extinguisher.

 But what type of fire extinguisher to buy?
 This depends on the type of fire you are trying to guard against.
-Different categories of fire extinguisher exist to tackle different problems.
-For example electrical fires (where a powder or Co2 product is required) versus a wood, textiles or paper fire which can be put out with ordinary water.
+Different categories of fire extinguishers exist to tackle different problems.
+For example, electrical fires (where a powder or Co2 product is required) versus a wood, textiles or paper fire can be put out with ordinary water.
 Never try to put out an electrical fire with water as this carries a significant risk of electrocution.

 Landlord fire safety packs that are designed to deal with most categories of fire can be purchased and it is recommended that you buy one that also includes a first aid kit.

-Instructions on how to use fire safety equipment should be clearly displayed alongside the equipment itself, particularly in high risk areas such as kitchens and utility rooms.
+Instructions on how to use fire safety equipment should be displayed alongside the equipment itself, particularly in high-risk areas such as kitchens and utility rooms.